Legal Anabolic Steroids: Is it Time to Truly Legalize?

 If safety is your concern, the answer is oversight and regulation, not prohibition.

-If a level playing field is your concern, legalization would actually make the most professional sports fairer, due to the current amount of illegal steroid use in sports.
+If a level playing field is your concern, legalization would actually make the most professional sports more fair, due to the current amount of illegal steroid use in sports.

 If you worry that fans will not turn out to a game of super-athletes performing record-breaking feats of strength and speed, then you don’t understand what makes a sporting event exciting in the first place.